Oreo O's: Discontinuation

-The cereal was a joint product from Post Cereals and Kraft Foods, which allowed both companies to share the rights, distribution and profits after 1997.
-The cereal was very successful when it came to sales, and parental approval as a suitable breakfast food.
-In 2007, both companies ceased co-branding, which made the cereal impossible to produce.
-Kraft foods owned the copyrights to the name Oreo, yet Post owned the copyrights to the cereal recipe itself.
-Neither company wished to relinquish either rights; therefore forcing the cereal to become discontinued worldwide.
+The cereal was a joint product from Post Cereals and Kraft Foods(Both Post Cereals and Kraft Foods were owned by the same company), which allowed both companies to share the rights, distribution and profits after 1997.
+The cereal was successful when it came to sales and parental approval as a suitable breakfast food.
+In 2007, Kraft Foods sold Post to Ralcorp Holdings, and both companies ceased co-branding, which made the cereal impossible to produce.
+Kraft Foods owned the copyrights to the name Oreo, yet Post owned the copyrights to the cereal recipe itself.
+Neither company wished to relinquish either right; therefore forcing the cereal to become discontinued worldwide.

-On December 4, 2024, Post announced that Oreo O's will be discontinued again to make way for Oreo Puffs, which will consist of crunchy spheres made of actual Oreo wafers and marshmallow pieces.
+On December 4, 2024, Post announced that Oreo O's will be discontinued again to make way for Oreo Puffs, which would consist of crunchy spheres made of actual Oreo wafers and marshmallow pieces.

 International availability

 Due to an international loophole with the rights of Oreo O's, they were only produced and available in South Korea, with boxes of the product being available for international purchase on eBay from third-party sellers for well over $10.
 Korean food manufacturer Dongsuh Foods was established as a joint venture of General Foods and Dongsuh Companies Inc., and had distribution rights to produce Post Foods cereals in Korea.
 When Kraft Foods acquired General Foods, half of Dongsuh Foods' stock automatically became property of Kraft, thus making Dongsuh Foods the only company with both licenses required to make Post Foods and Oreo O's.
 The product was recalled in 2014 due to Dongsuh having intentionally diluted E. coli-contaminated product with normal product.
 In September 2016, Dongsuh resumed selling Oreo O's within South Korea when it spun off from General Foods.